Los Angeles Rams vs. Houston Texans NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Rams stats and trends

-- The Rams have yet to cover the spread this season when favored by 14.5 points or more.
+- This season, the Rams are winless ATS when entering a game as a favorite of 14.5 points or more.

-- Los Angeles has eclipsed the over/under in 44.4% of its opportunities this year (four times in nine games with a set point total).
+- Los Angeles' games this year have hit the over on four of nine set point totals (44.4%).

-- The Rams score 29.6 points per game, comparable to the 29.0 per contest the Texans surrender.
+- The Rams put up 29.6 points per game, comparable to the 29.0 per contest the Texans give up.

-- Los Angeles is 3-0 against the spread and 3-0 overall this season when the team notches more than 29.0 points.
+- Los Angeles is 3-0 against the spread and 3-0 overall in games when it puts up more than 29.0 points.

-- When Los Angeles amasses more than 392.0 yards, the team is 3-1 against the spread and 2-1 overall.
+- When Los Angeles totals over 392.0 yards, the team is 3-1 against the spread and 2-1 overall.

-- The Rams have turned the ball over seven times this season, two fewer than the Texans have forced (9).
+- This year, the Rams have seven turnovers, two fewer than the Texans have takeaways (9).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Texans.